Organized interests and legal mobilization in the European courts network

 Project Description

-The project makes use of a mixed methods design.
-In a first step, the project will analyze through explorative interviews with representatives of 30 organizations which intentions, purposes and organization-internal assessments are behind the mobilization of the law and which situational, contextual factors influence the strategic considerations.
-In a second step, a survey of about 2000 organizations with their base in Germany will be realized.
-The survey should provide insights about the previous experiences of legal disputes, the organization's internal resources and decision-making processes and the relative importance of legal action for the mediation of interests.
-Through an actor-centered perspective on the phenomenon of legal mobilization, which combines qualitative and quantitative research approaches, the project bridges a gap between interest groups research and the interdisciplinary research on law and politics and provides new insights on the mechanisms of legal mobilization in the context of democratic lobbying.
+The project employs a mixed methods design.
+In a first step, explorative interviews with representatives of 30 organizations serve to analyze the intentions, objectives and organization-internal assessments behind the mobilization of law and the situational, contextual factors that influence the strategic considerations.
+In a second step, a survey of approximately 2000 organizations based in Germany will be fielded.
+The survey is meant to provide insights into prior experience with legal disputes, the organizational resources and decision-making procedures and the relative significance of legal action for interest representation.
+Through an actor-centered perspective on the phenomenon of legal mobilization that combines qualitative and quantitative approaches, the project bridges a gap between interest group research and the interdisciplinary research on law and politics and provides novel insights into the mechanisms of legal mobilization in the context of democratic interest representation.

 Project Leader